 Chhath Puja Rituals

-The Puja Ceremonies and rituals of this festival are begun on the 6th day of ‘Kartik month as per the Hindu Schedule.
-People gather on the bank of the banks of the river- Ganga to express their gratitude and devotion towards the Lord- Surya.
+The Puja Ceremonies and rituals of this festival are begun on Nahay khay - the first day of Chhath.
+People gather on the Chhath Ghats to express their gratitude and devotion towards the Lord Surya.
 People come a long way before sunrise one day before the celebration and take a both to rouse themselves in its pious water.
 They perform various rituals and customs by offering water to Sun as this celebration is a thanksgiving celebration which is fundamentally wholehearted to the SUN God-Lord Surya.

 The First day of Chhath Puja: Nahay Khay

 Chhath Puja begins from the Nahay-Khay.
 After bathing in the morning,

 the vrati women clean the grain for the puja material and dry it by covering it

 in the sun.
 Cleanliness is taken care of during washing and drying of grains.

 After this, women take bath once again.
 From this day, not only the vrati women

 but also their families start taking satvik food.
 Kaddu Bhaat along with Channa

 dal is a common preparation on this day and it is cooked by using mud or